Kiyomizu Temple and Yasaka Shrine

 Visitors with limited time in Kyoto would be well advised to head for the eastern part of the city, where many Buddhist temples are situated on the foot of Mt.
 Higashiyama.
 It’s a wide area, extending roughly from Tofuku-ji in the south to Ginkaku-ji in the north.
 With so much to see careful planning is essential.
 The most popular temple is Kiyommizu Temple, and neighboring Kodaiji Temple and Yasaka Shrine are also worth a visit.
 So this is the core area of the eastern city.

-The area evoking the Japan of imagination; winding lanes and stone alleyways crisscross gentle slopes, and are crammed with boutiques and restaurants.
-We recommend you walk from Yasaka Shrine to Kiyomizu Temple by following the lanes shown in blue on the map below.
+The area evoking the Japan of imagination; winding lanes and stone alleyways crisscross gentle slopes, and are crammed with boutiques, souvenir shops and restaurants.
+We recommend you walk from Yasaka Shrine to Kiyomizu Temple by following the lanes shown by blue lines on the map below.

 Yasaka Shrine